-Animation and Interactive Media I Grades 11, 12
+Animation and Interactive Media I Grades 11, 12 2 credits

-Prerequisite: Art I
+Prerequisite: Art |

 Students work with industry standard software to simulate 3D environments and apply 3D effects to create realistic still images and animations.
 Each lesson is a building block for future projects of increasing complexity.
 As students progress through the course, they will create products that can be integrated into other media types using familiar compositing and editing techniques.
 Projects will culminate in the production of products from the following areas: broadcast, animated films, visual effects, video games graphics, visualizations, web-based media, mechanical modeling, forensic modeling, and architectural studies.
+Students are enrolled via equitable randomization processes.
+A waitlist is generated if seats are filled.
+When seats become available, students are randomly enrolled from the waitlist for available seats.